You're Stronger than the Envy of Others

 Pride and selfishness are impulsed by desires of self-affirmation and defense mechanisms for self-evaluation achieved through comparison with everyone else.

-They are impregnated with value judgments about others, which lack objectivity, since they are deformed by emotional qualities.
+They are impregnated with value judgments about others, which lack objectivity since they are deformed by emotional qualities.
 This is the scenario where envy makes its appearance.

 7 signs that someone is envious of you

-A true friendship is one that helps you grow and become a better person.
+A true friendship helps you grow and become a better person.
 However, you might have asked yourself at some point if your friends were envious of you or if they just admired you .
 To clear up this point, here are 7 signs that could indicate whether your friends feel envious of you.

 Your friends may be envious if they…